jpcranford/obsidian-plugin-dice-table/README.md

 - Tables must be standard Obsidian/GFM Markdown pipe tables.
 - Auto-fill on save can be disruptive if you're mid-edit; keep that setting off until the table is fully structured.

-[^1]: In the event of frustrating and/or cataclysmic data loss, please create a warning prompt PR so everyone wins.

 ## Examples

 **Before:**